- Search The Registry

 Although found not guilty of embezzlement, he was convicted of the second charge for making a false statement, for signing financial records he knew to be incorrect, and for writing a check on a nonexistent bank account.
 By regulations, this conviction carried an automatic sentence of dismissal from the army.

-At age 21, Flipper became the first African American graduate of the United States Military Academy at West Point.
-In July 1877, he was assigned to the Tenth U. S. Cavalry, one of two African American cavalry regiments organized after the Civil War at the time.
+At age 21, Flipper became the first Black man to graduate from the United States Military Academy at West Point.
+In July 1877, he was assigned to the Tenth U. S. Cavalry, one of two black cavalry regiments organized after the American Civil War.